 It’s a brilliant system, although maybe not one I would have expected in a Napoleonic-set title, of the nations of the world that he came up against few of them employed tactics like this – his perseverance and battlefield cunning were really what won him so many battles, that and the undying loyalty of the common man.
 That said, those two factors are briefly touched upon on using cards – and the battle system is well balanced as it is… it would be a great challenge to properly emulate the many conflicts of those eras.

 While the board game, or even some screenshots, might seem like the game is meant to be a massive stretching campaign over the many combatants of Europe, it isn’t.
 It is at its most concentrated a battle by France and Albion over the hearts of the continent.
 That is its strength, but also its weakness.
 For a game to accurately depict the extent of the Napoleonic wars it must feature a military tactics system, allowing forces to defeat overwhelming numbers using flanks and positioning, as well as a morale, leadership, and officer communication system.
-That’s all a hard ask – but the combat of Victory and Glory does manage to at least put you in a position where you can break enemy forces with tactics – should the numbers lean in your favour.
+That’s all a hard ask – but the combat of Victory and Glory: Napoleon does manage to at least put you in a position where you can break enemy forces with tactics – should the numbers lean in your favour.
 If you combine that system with the cards, the tough AI, and the victory conditions it tallies up to a game with a massive amount of content on offer.

-The future of the game is bright, with quick-play battles [“Marengo, Austerlitz, Eylau, Friedland, Wagram, Borodino, Luetzen, Bautzen, Dresden and Waterloo”] coming to the game soon which should bring the novices of the battle system, like myself, up to scratch.
-Hopefully we’ll also see a chance to play as England in the near future – I like the idea of playing the puppeteer who orchestrates and only strikes when the time is right.
+The future of the game is bright, with quick-play battles [“Marengo, Austerlitz, Eylau, Friedland, Wagram, Borodino, Luetzen, Bautzen, Dresden and Waterloo”] coming to the game soon which should bring the novices of the battle system, like me, up to scratch.
+Hopefully, we’ll also see a chance to play as England in the near future – I like the idea of playing the puppeteer who orchestrates and only strikes when the time is right.